svegalopez/AI-Video-Analysis/README.md

    npm start
    ```

-2. The server will start, and by default, it listens on port 5078.
-You can access it by navigating to `http://localhost:5078` in your browser.
+2. The server will start, and by default, it listens on port 5078

 ## Start the client